Sophie-Turner/Antarctic-Food-Optimisation/README.md

 Optimising logistics operations has a crucial impact on the overall carbon emissions entailed when planning a science campaign in Antarctica.
 One important problem is the planning of the food supply to feed a science team based at one of the remote Antarctic field stations over a season.
-The objective is to minimize food and plastic waste, as well as financial cost and the carbon emissions involved in transportation and storage of the foods.
-This must be done in the context of a variety of constraints, eg: daily food must meet nutritional requirements, and must be satisfying and enjoyable.
-It should satisfy any individual dietary restrictions, and meet as many of the stated preferences as possible.
-These requirements can all be expressed as constraints with an objective to be optimized.
-For example, food and inorganic waste should be minimized.
-The carbon costs of storing and transporting food, as well as the costs of the food itself, should also be minimized.
+The objective is to minimise waste, financial cost and the carbon emissions associated with the foods.
+This is done in the context of a variety of constraints.
+The daily menu meets nutritional requirements, is satisfying and enjoyable and satisfies individual dietary restrictions.
+These requirements are expressed as constraints with an objective to be optimised.

 The aim of this project is to construct a constraint program to solve this problem.
-The program should scale to a typical sized instance, eg: about 60 people over a 3-month season.
-Certain fixed resupply dates can be assumed, and the food purchasing strategy should be chosen to exploit these dates.
+The program scales to instances of about 160 people over 20 days, or 25 people over 4 months.
+The food purchasing strategy is chosen according to availability of fresh foods brought by air.